wasiejen/Free-Snap-Tap/README.md

     3.1 **Option A: directly:** By  clicking/executing the `example_batch_file.bat` file.

-    3.2 **Option B: via Command Line:** Start a Command Line/Terminal, navigate to the folder containing the .py file and use one of the follwing commands:
+    3.2 **Option B: via Command Line:** Start a Command Line/Terminal, navigate to the folder containing the .py file and use one of the following commands:

 ```bash
 ./example_batch_file.bat